abdnh/anki-asr/README.md

 ```

 This will list each supported language's code and name.
 The language code is what you have to provide to the `lang` option.

-### Fill-in option

-You can also paste the transcriptions of audio files in a chosen field to any other field using the editor button with the chat dots or the _Notes > Transcribe Selected_ browser action for bulk processing.

 ## Download